-(i) Conversion of the issued and outstanding shares of Series A Non-Voting Common Stock, \$.01 par value per share, and Series B Voting Common Stock, \$.01 par value per share, into Common Stock, \$.01 par value per share, on a one-for-one basis.

-(ii) Declaration of a stockholder dividend of approximately \$33,000 representing cumulative undistributed S Corporation earnings through

-(iii) Establishment of an additional net deferred income tax asset of approximately \$4,500 resulting from the termination of the Company's S Corporation status.
+- (i) Conversion of the issued and outstanding shares of Series A Non-Voting Common Stock, \$.01 par value per share, and Series B Voting Common Stock, \$.01 par value per share, into Common Stock, \$.01 par value per share, on a one-for-one basis. - (ii) Declaration of a stockholder dividend of approximately \$33,000 representing cumulative undistributed S Corporation earnings through December 31, 1997 (see Note 12); and - (iii) Establishment of an additional net deferred income tax asset of approximately \$4,500 resulting from the termination of the Company's S Corporation status.